box/developer.box.com/guides/getting-started/api-security.md

 The Box API follows the same security principals and restrictions as the Box web application.
 This means that you will not be able to bypass content [permissions][perm], the [waterfall folder structure][waterfall], or Admin-only requirements by leveraging the Box API.
-A good rule of thumb is that if you are unable preform an action directly in the Box web application, you will also be unable to do it via the API.

 ## Access Tokens

 At the core of every Box API call is an [Access Token][at].
 Because a username and password cannot be used, the Box servers need a way of validating user identity.
-The full capability of an Access Token encompasses user permissions, application scopes, and token permissions.
+The full capability of an Access Token encompasses user permissions, token permissions, and application settings.

 <ImageFrame center shadow border>